Our Ethos and Values - The Essence of Meadowbrook

 - Facilitate the child’s understanding of personal and academic expectations, helping them to be the very best that they can be, confident in their individuality.

-- Deliver a broad range of experiences and activities that reflect the research and best practice in child-centred education today.
+- Deliver a broad range of well-resourced experiences and activities that reflect the research and best practice in child-centred education today.

-- Differentiate activities and adapt teaching styles to ensure that each child can access the curriculum in a way that inspires them, helps them to meet their potential and enables them to experience success.
+- Differentiate activities and adapt our teaching styles to ensure that each child can access the curriculum in a way that inspires them, helps them to meet their potential and enables them to experience success.

 - Ensure that manners, values and emotions are understood and prioritised so that children can develop the necessary interpersonal and intrapersonal skills needed to become happy and contributing members of society.